Blue Sky Ranch

 About the Ranch

 Blue Sky Ranch is located just south-west of Merritt in the beautiful rolling foothills of the Coquihalla mountain range.
-We are completely off the grid and working hard to raise our animals in a way that is good for the land and good for our pigs.
-We are surrounded by range-land which is home to lots of cattle through the spring, summer & fall as well as all kinds of wildlife including wild horses, cougars, bears, deer and an incredible variety of plants & insects.
+We are completely off the grid and working hard to raise our animals in a way that is good for the land and good for our animals.
+We are surrounded by range-land which is home to our cattle through the spring, summer & fall as well as all kinds of wildlife including wild horses, cougars, bears, deer and an incredible variety of plants & insects.